-- 12 - Our staff play a particularly important role in safeguarding as they are in a position to observe any changes in a child's behaviour or appearance, identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - All members of staff have a responsibility to: - o to provide a safe environment in which children can learn. - to be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection. - know what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact abuse and neglect can have upon a child. - to be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - o be prepared to identify children who may benefit from early help. - o to understand the early help process and their role in it. - o to understand the Academy safeguarding policies and systems. - ${\odot}$ undertake regular and appropriate training which is regularly updated. ${\odot}$ be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - o know how to maintain an appropriate level of confidentiality. - o reassure children who report concerns that they are being taken seriously

-- and that they will be supported and kept safe. - act in line with Teachers' Standards 2012 which state that teachers (including headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Staff at Paddock Wood Primary Academy recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
-This should not prevent staff from having professional curiosity and speaking to a DSL if they have any concerns about a child. - Staff at Paddock Wood Primary Academy will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our staff Code of Conduct and pupil/student behaviour policies.
+- The welfare requirement of the EYFS requires providers 'to take all necessary steps to keep children safe and well" and accordingly, everyone involved in the care of young children has a role to play in their protection. - Our staff are in a unique position to observe any changes in a child's behaviour or appearance, may be able to identify concerns early, provide help and support for children, promote children's welfare and prevent concerns from escalating. - All members of staff have a responsibility to: - o provide a safe environment in which children can learn. - o be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection. - o know what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact abuse and neglect can have upon a child. - o be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - o be prepared to identify children who may benefit from early help. - o understand the early help process and their role in it. - o understand our safeguarding policies and systems. - o undertake regular and appropriate training which is regularly updated. - o be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - o know how to maintain an appropriate level of confidentiality. - o reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - Staff at Paddock Wood Primary Academy recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
+This should not prevent staff from having professional curiosity and speaking to a DSL if they have any concerns about a child. - Staff at Paddock Wood Primary Academy will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our staff code of conduct and pupil positive conduct policies.

-2.4 Children and young people
+2.4 Children

-Children and young people have a right to:

-Feel safe, be listened to, and have their wishes and feelings taken into account.

-- Confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - o Contribute to the development of Academy Safeguarding policies. - o Receive help from a trusted adult. - Learn how to keep themselves safe, including online.
+- Children have a right to: - o Feel safe, be listened to, and have their wishes and feelings taken into account. o Confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - o Receive help from a trusted adult. - o Learn how to keep themselves safe, including online.